 Keep in mind that internal changes (e.g., a fever) or external changes (e.g., a warm bedroom) can both cause temperature changes.

 You can view your body temperature Trends in two different views.

 The Daily view focuses on short-term, daily temperature changes.
 It displays the same body temperature change value you see in your Oura app Readiness tab each day.
-This view is ideal for spotting when something is starting to tax your body so you can prioritize rest and recovery.
+This view is ideal for spotting when something is starting to tax your body so you can prioritize rest.

 This view answers the question: “How much higher or lower is my body temperature today compared to my long-term temperature average?”

-The Trend view is a little different.
-This view is optimized for spotting trends in your temperature over longer time periods (e.g., a prolonged illness or hormonal shifts in a menstrual cycle).
+The Trend view is optimized for spotting trends in your temperature over longer time periods (e.g., a prolonged illness or hormonal shifts in a menstrual cycle).
 Each day displays a value that takes into account the previous three days of data.
 Rather than weight each date equally, the Trend view values recent days more than days further in the past.

 If you’re using the Trends view to manage your menstrual cycle, look for these patterns: